Shipping Tips for Small Businesses

 Understanding the ins & outs of shipping is just as important to small businesses as making & selling products.

-When you’re a small business, most of your attention and time tends to go towards making your products and then selling them to customers.
+When you’re a small business, most of your attention and time naturally go towards making your products, then selling them to customers.

-Whether you’re a new business looking to start shipping your products, or a business that wants to improve their existing distribution system, we have compiled some shipping tips to help you send your products across Australia.
+Whether you’re a new business looking to start shipping your products, or an existing business that wants to improve their existing distribution system, we have compiled some shipping tips to help you send your products across Australia.

 Choosing Your Courier

 Choosing the right courier is a very important step in the process.
 You want to partner with people you can trust to get your delivery to the customer on time and as safely as possible.
 It is important to make sure that their delivery rates are affordable, but that is not the only thing to consider.

 Will your customers need or want to receive their order quickly?
 If so, finding a courier that offers reliable and affordable express delivery options should be a priority.